-As the Russia-Ukraine conflict persists, the General Partner continues to monitor any holdings in these regions closely.
-The Fund holds an investment approximately GBP 6.08 million that operates in the regions of Russia and Ukraine.
-100% provision was applied against this investment to reflect the uncertainty surrounding the current economic situation.
-Regular and open dialogue are done by the General Partner with the investment's general partner, who are committed to keeping their investors updated on any developments that are likely to have a significant impact on the realisable value of this asset.
+As the Russia-Ukraine conflict persists, the Trustee continues to monitor any holdings in these regions closely.
+The entire structure of Hollyport V ("Hollyport V") is exposed to an interest approximately amounting to GBP 7,433,610 (2022: GBP 5,023,669) that hold assets operating in the regions of Russia and Ukraine.
+A 100% provision was applied against this investment to reflect the uncertainty surrounding the current economic situation.
+During the year, movement of GBP 2,409,941 was related to an increase in fair value of the relevant interest.
+Regular and open dialogue is carried out by the Investment Advisor with the investment's general partner, as part of Trustee's commitment to keep their investors updated on any developments that are likely to have a significant impact on the realisable value of this asset.